shuckster/match-iz/README.md

 `handler` can be a function or a literal.

-## Helpers
+## Matchers

-`match-iz` provides a number of composable helpers you can use to build patterns:
+`match-iz` provides a number of composable matchers you can use to build patterns:

 | Numbers         | Strings           | Strings/Arrays | Truthiness | Primitives                                              | Negate     | Combinators       |
 | --------------- | ----------------- | -------------- | ---------- | ------------------------------------------------------- | ---------- | ----------------- |